-Stick puzzle Move 3 sticks to make 3 squares
+Move 3 matches to make 3 squares matchstick puzzle

 Total recommended time is 10 minutes.

-You should give it a try before going through the detailed solution.
+You should give it a try before going through the detailed solutions.

-Systematic Solution to the stick puzzle: Move 3 sticks from the 4 squares and form 3 equal squares
+Systematic Solution to the matchstick puzzle: Move 3 matches to make 3 squares

 We'll first take up an analytical approach to arrive at conclusions based on matchstick puzzle concepts and deductive reasoning.